-The academy engages in fundraising throughout the academic year, both for specific projects and to augment the annual education budget.
-Due to continued disruption from Covid, the academy continued to run smaller activities and events, such as children creating Christmas Cards to sell to parents / carers.
-Some larger events were held outside to minimise the risk of Covid infection.
-The income and expenditure pertaining to all fundraising activities (including the allocation of funds) is independently reviewed by the Responsible Officer, who reports their findings directly to the board of trustees.
+The Academy engages in fundraising throughout the academic year, both for specific projects and to augment the annual education budget.
+During the year the academy ran a number of fundraising events, including a Scarecrow Trail, Christmas Fair, Christmas Card fundraiser, Easter Raffle and the Mini Marathon.
+The income and expenditure pertaining to all fundraising activities (including the allocation of funds) is independently reviewed by the Responsible Officer, who reports findings directly to the board of Trustees.

-The board of trustees will also respond directly to any complaints that arise pertaining to fundraising events, with the Responsible Officer acting as an independent intermediary if deemed to be necessary.
+The board of Trustees will also respond directly to any complaints that arise pertaining to fundraising events, with the Responsible Officer acting as an independent intermediary if deemed to be necessary.